-ARTICLE XII UNIFORM ALLOWANCE
+ARTICLE XI.
+UNIFORM ALLOWANCE

-Section 12.1 Uniform Allowance
+Section 11.1 Uniform Allowance

 Any new employee hired by the Village shall be provided with an initial allocation of clothing and equipment pursuant to the list attached as Appendix B, as it may be changed from time to time.
-Effective 1/1/16, sworn personnel (outside of detectives) shall receive a uniform allowance of \$700.00 per fiscal year.
+Effective 1/1/19, sworn personnel (including detectives) shall receive a uniform allowance of \$1,000 per fiscal year.
 The uniform allowance also may be used for the purchase of any items contained on the list attached as Appendix B, as it may be changed from time to time, provided:

-1. The Police Chief or his designee determines that an employee's clothing or equipment is damaged beyond repair through causes other than negligence of the employee; or 2.
-The Police Chief or his designee determines that an employee's clothing or equipment is worn and in need of replacement because of ordinary wear and tear; or 3.
-The Police Chief or his designee specifies new or additional items of uniform clothing and personal equipment.
+- (a) The Police Chief or his designee determines that an employee's clothing or equipment is damaged beyond repair through causes other than negligence of the employee; or

+- (b) The Police Chief or his designee determines that an employee's clothing or equipment is worn and in need of replacement because of ordinary wear and tear; or - (c) The Police Chief or his designee specifies new or additional items of uniform clothing and personal equipment.